hniksic/rust-subprocess/MIGRATION.md

 // stdout: Vec<u8>, stderr: Vec<u8>
 ```

-The new `read_to()` method lets you direct output to arbitrary writers without buffering:
+The new `read_to()` method lets you direct output to arbitrary writers without collecting
+it:

 ```rust
 // 1.0